 My approach to professional development helps professionals, managers and organizations make progress with the challenges they face, through a radical search for clarity and the constant search for practical, productive tools.

 It's a professional, sophisticated, yet simple and pragmatic perspective.

 I help thousands of professionals work better.
 Care to join us?

 I experiment with ideas and resources at the nexus of productive work, career decisions and professional development.

-I e-mail the best of them in my report, the Sabi Report, once every few weeks.
+I e-mail the best of them in my report, Masters of Babel, once every few weeks.